schuderer/printable-time-series/README.md

 A 3D-Printable Data Visualization Experiment, currently showing how James Bond movies have changed over time.

-This file can be used to create a time/sequence-based visualization that is 3D-printable.
+timeline.scad can be used to create a time/sequence-based visualization that is 3D-printable.
 The visualisation itself is called "data part" in the code.

-This file can also be used to create a base/display stand for the data part, including axes.
+It can also be used to create a base/display stand for the data part, including axes.
 This base can either be 3D printed as well, or, cut from materials such as acrylic (recommended).